bmaess/dp_dohorap/Readme.md

 =================

 1. Research perspective
+  1. The role of white tracts in syntax processing
-  1. Functional anatomy of language processing
+  2. Functional anatomy of syntax processing
-  2. Developmental aspects
-  3. Research questions and hypotheses
+  3. Experimental paradigm
   4. Choice of measurement methods
+  5. Research questions

 2. Pilot study